solid/solidproject.org/pages/home.md

         <p class="title is-3">Solid creates interoperable ecosystems of
         applications and data</p>
         <p class="subtitle is-4">
-        Data stored in Solid pods can power ecosystems of interoperable applications where individuals are free to use their data seamlessly across different applications and services.</p>
+        Data stored in Solid Pods can power ecosystems of interoperable applications where individuals are free to use their data seamlessly across different applications and services.</p>
       </div>